OSC/ood-documentation/source/installation.rst

 - signed SSL certificate with corresponding intermediate certificate for your advertised OnDemand host name (e.g., ``ondemand.my_center.edu``)

 Adding :ref:`Open OnDemand SELinux policies <modify-system-security>` is optional for RHEL systems.
-Open OnDemand, by default, expects Apache to have SSL enabled.
+Open OnDemand, by default, expects Apache to have SSL enabled by :ref:`securing your Apache <add-ssl>`.
 Sites may reconfigure their deployment to allow for plain text traffic see FIXME-LINK-NEEDED.

 .. toctree::
    :maxdepth: 2